AviiNL/vrising-netevents/README.md

 # NetEvents

+## Work in Progress

+This project is an active work in progress.

+The end goal of this project is to wrap every network event in an easy to use C# Event API.

-# Using the Git Hook
+## Using the Git Hook

 Copy/Paste `.env.example` to `.env` and change the variable to your unhollowed directory